 Personal Property Appraisers in Oklahoma10 Verified Professionals Across 4 Cities

-Our directory currently lists 10 verified personal property appraisers practicing in Oklahoma, with the largest concentrations in Tulsa, Oklahoma City, Marietta, Edmond.
+Our directory currently lists 10 credentialed personal property appraisers practicing in Oklahoma, with the largest concentrations in Tulsa, Oklahoma City, Marietta, Edmond.
 These professionals provide USPAP-compliant appraisal reports for estates, IRS charitable donation (Form 8283), insurance coverage scheduling, and divorce proceedings.
 Of the Oklahoma appraisers in our database, 50% hold a current USPAP certification — the federally recognized standard required by courts, the IRS, and most insurance carriers.
 60% meet the IRS "qualified appraiser" definition under IRC §170(f)(11)(E), making them eligible to sign Form 8283 for donations over $5,000.
 40% are available for expert-witness testimony in valuation disputes.
 20% offer remote or desktop appraisals using photographs and provenance documentation.
-Every listing was sourced from at least one recognized national or international professional registry — including the American Society of Appraisers (ASA), the International Society of Appraisers (ISA), the Appraisers Association of America (AAA), and other specialty bodies.
-We do not accept self-reported credentials.
+Listings are built from professional appraiser registries, association directories, appraiser websites, and other public sources.

 10